 There is nothing more off-putting than stumbling upon a blog post with hundreds of grammatical errors.
 So make sure you edit, edit, edit then edit some more!

 Read and re-read your post, check for spelling mistakes and grammatical errors.
 I find it easier to read my post aloud to myself as this stops me from skip reading or speed reading which doesn’t help me spot any errors.

 I use Grammarly to help me check for any errors in my blog posts, it is user-friendly, and there is a free option or a paid version depending on your needs and budget.
 It corrects spelling mistakes, passive voice, grammar, punctuation and passive voice.
-There is also a section where you can double check that you haven’t plagurised anyone elses work by accident!
+There is also a section where you can double-check that you haven’t plagiarised anyone else’s work by accident!

 Publishing your blog post.

-Hopefully, with the all these amazing tips I’ve shared you should have lots of traffic rolling in soon!
+Hopefully, with all these amazing tips I’ve shared, you should have lots of traffic rolling in soon!
 As you start to develop your own style of writing, gain more experience and confidence you should find your audience grows and grows!